veenasundara/Lightning-Framework/README.md

 * Optional Step - Normally, Application_Error__c records are deleted after 30 days.
 If you want to change this, Edit the Application_Error__c object's field "Save Until".
 The default value for this field is set as "TODAY() + 30".
 Change this as desired to control how long Application_Error__c records are saved

 * In your Lightning components that are developed using this framework, use the method **_component.success(message, mode)_** in yout helper to display success toasts.
-Values for mode are the same as for the force:showToast event (pester','sticky','dismissible'). 'dismissible' is the default, so if you want that mode, do not pass the second argument.
+Values for mode are the same as for the force:showToast event (pester','sticky','dismissible'). 'dismissible' is the default, so if you want that mode, you do not need to pass the second argument (**_component.success(message)_**).
 Similary, to show error toasts, use the method **_component.error(message, mode)_**.

 * Use the templates below to begin coding.
 If you are using an IDE that allows templates, create these to speed your development:
 NOTE: I have used the format for Illuminated Cloud for variables